 December 10, 2020

-Created with consideration & consultation by Syren of Disabled Hikers who provided insight & sensitivity readings prior to publication.
+Created with consideration & consultation by Syren of Disabled Hikers who provided insight & sensitivity readings prior to publication for this resource about ADA-accessible elopements.
 Thank you to Jenn Maurer for copywriting excellence & compassion in helping to create this resource.

 You want to celebrate your relationship in a beautiful place by having a small, intimate ceremony – but you, your partner, or a desired guest has specific accessibility requirements.
 How can you sift through all the trails out there, verify the accessibility of locations using real-time data, and know whether labels are really accurate?
 It’s tough!
 Physical disabilities require a thoughtful approach to location scouting, but there are still many places to choose from that are beautiful, and more easily accessed.
 Your love of the outdoors shouldn’t be limited by accessibility requirements – this guide can be the first step toward choosing an ADA-accessible elopement location in Oregon.

 You don’t need to hike (or hike very far) to access stunning elopement locations in Oregon – in fact, there are many GORGEOUS places that are wheelchair accessible, have ADA-compliant facilities, and don’t require much travel to get to.
-Below, I’ll help offer tips for planning accessible elopements, list locations throughout Oregon that are rated as wheelchair accessible, and give trail details on each of those locations so you can better determine if they will suit your needs.
-I’ve also included an extensive (though not exhaustive) list of links to resources that can help you find even MORE locations that are accessible to all individuals in Oregon.
+Below, I’ll help offer tips for planning ADA-accessible elopements, list locations throughout Oregon that are rated as wheelchair accessible, and give trail details on each of those locations so you can better determine if they will suit your needs.
+I’ve also included an extensive (though not exhaustive) list of links to resources that can help you find even MORE locations for your ADA-accessible elopement in Oregon.

 After consulting with Syren, I learned more about how language in the disabled community is extremely important.
 I also learned there is no perfect solution that communicates the preferences of all individuals with accessibility requirements.
 Members of the disabled community are as uniquely individual as anyone else, yet in this guide I’ll be using language to speak about topics that affect more than one person.
 In an attempt to respectfully discuss the needs of individual folks as a collective, I’ve chosen to use identity-first language, which is like saying, “disabled person.”
 The other common language choice is called person-first, which is like saying “person with a disability.”
 Neither is right, or wrong.
 I’ve chosen to use identity-first language because I want to acknowledge through my word choices that an individual’s human experience occurs through their identity and interaction with the world through their abilities. .
 Person-first language has at times been used to erase someone’s disability, or minimize it, when there is zero shame in being disabled.
 In the same vein, I’d like to acknowledge my privilege as a non-disabled person.
 I don’t want to use the term able-bodied because that implies ability is the standard and disability is abnormal, which is deeply harmful rhetoric.
 I’m making these language choices based on Syren’s recommendations, and I am always open to learning more!